xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

 <br>
 Tumour
 <br><br>
-Late Saturday afternoon, a crowd started to gather outside Spit in Footscray for an extreme metal DIY show, played by four local Naarm bands.
+Early Saturday evening, a crowd started to gather outside Spit in Footscray for an extreme metal DIY show, played by four local Naarm bands.
 After leaving Sharetea with a strawberry fruit tea with lychee and strawberry pearls (thanks for the recommendation Holly<3), I headed to the door to buy my ticket.
 Being more familiar with the local skramz scene, the poster's promise of 'death metal' definitely caught my attention.

 ![poster](/images/gutlessposter1.jpg)

-Though Chromatin set the bar high with an incredible first performance at their Geelong house show back in October, they managed to raise it once more at Spit.
-Their blend of post hardcore and screamo was heavier than ever before, with ebbing and flowing guitar-driven melodies supporting vocalist Liam's raw, powerful screams.
+With doors at this show opening 7:00, the venue quickly reached its capacity of around 100 people very quickly.
 <br><br>
 As an unexpected, genre-bending cover, Chromatin made the song 'Snow' by could be stars their own, reimagining it as a sludgy and dark piece.
 During this tribute, the green alien toy from the August 3rd Underthealmonds house show made a reappearance, this time without finding any roofs to get stuck on.